The Return Of Freda Danby

 Prince Charles and Camilla Parker Bowles postpone their wedding to avoid clashing with the Pope's funeral.
 They are married in a private civil ceremony at the Guildhall in Windsor on 9th April.
 Queen Elizabeth II and Prince Philip attend the blessing of the marriage, which is held shortly afterwards in St. George's Chapel, Windsor Castle.

-Following the break down of negotiations between MG Rover and a possible Chinese investor, Shanghai Automotive, the UK government provides a £6.5 million loan to stave off redundancies.
+On 10th April, following the break down of negotiations between MG Rover and a possible Chinese investor, Shanghai Automotive, the UK government provides a £6.5 million loan to stave off redundancies.
 When last-ditch efforts to save the company fail, the government pledges a further £150 million aid package.

 Sales of music downloads are included in the UK singles chart for the first time on 17th April.